mnisvdn/Lumira.viz-ext.3DWorld/README.md

 For the moment, let's viz :) !

 **Update**
+- 12/01/2015 : Next feature to come is infowindow when hovering the points
 - 11/19/2015 : Centered the globe above USA upon ask.
 Sneak the **3DWorld-master-CenteredAboveUSA** package in the **/build** folder.

 **Fix**